ecmwf/metview-docs/docs/api/functions/ui_toggle.rst

-ui_toggle
+ui_.oggle
 =================

-.. py:function:: ui_toggle(**kwargs)
+.. py:function:: ui.toggle(**kwargs)

    *New in metview-python version 1.9.0*.

    Defines a widget with two exclusive toggle buttons labelled as "on" and "off".
-To be used in :func:`dialog`.
+To be used in :func:`ui.dialog`.

    :param name: parameter name
    :type name: str